Madonna's crown slips with mediocre movie reviews

 "But if they were to watch it with no knowledge of who directed, they would be pleasantly surprised.
 They might even find much of it enjoyable, although the odd moment may have them wondering if Madge has committed treason."

-Some of Madonna's collaborators on the picture had wondered whether viewers' judgments might be coloured by their opinion of the 53-year-old celebrity.
+Some of Madonna's collaborators on the picture had wondered whether viewers' judgments might be colored by their opinion of the 53-year-old celebrity.

 "When an iconic, global entity is involved it will be interesting to see how people react to that and whether people can judge the film without their own baggage or how they've felt about Madonna for 30 years," producer Kris Thykier told trade publication Variety.